lukFisz/tray-menufx/README.md

 The `TrayMenuFX` class can be used to embed any kind of JavaFX container along with fxml.
 When using `FXMLLoader` an instance of the tray menu will be injected into the field with `@TrayMenu` annotation inside the defined controller.

+Tested only on Windows

 #### todo in near future
  - [ ] document it
  - [ ] write tests
  - [ ] add custom exceptions
  - [ ] refactor styled classes
+ - [ ] calculate position of window to cover all taskbar positions